CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Security Guarantees

-Since transaction fees are equally distributed among block proposers, rational validators have no incentive to withhold proposals or votes for valid blocks.
+\textbf{Liveness and client-liveness.} Since transaction fees are distributed among participating validators, rational validators have no incentive to withhold proposals or votes for valid blocks.
 However, Byzantine validators may attempt to bribe them to silence correct proposers and censor transactions.

-Byzantine validators can claim rewards only within leader windows where at least \( 2f+1 \) unique proposers exist, ensuring at least one is correct.
-Once their rewards are depleted, rational validators resume proposing and voting for valid blocks (Lemma~\ref{lemma:liveness}).
-Consequently, a correct validator will eventually propose a block, ensuring liveness (Theorem~\ref{theorem:totalordering}).
-Additionally, to claim their rewards, rational validators must commit finality votes, guaranteeing client-liveness (Theorem~\ref{theorem:certifiable}).
+Byzantine validators claim rewards only within windows where at least \( 2f+1 \) unique proposers exist, ensuring at least one is correct.
+Once their rewards are depleted, rational validators resume proposing and voting for valid blocks \ifsubmissionversion (Lemma 10, \cite{fullversion}). \else (Theorem~\ref{lemma:liveness}). \fi